 - A list of recommended actions and areas for improvement, based on the audit findings.

 It is essential to let all supervisors and managers know the safety audit findings and recommendations.
 Here you also have an opportunity to acknowledge departments, managers and supervisors who are correctly executing their safety responsibilities.

 Employees also like to know what’s going well and where improvements will happen.
 Many organisations post their safety audit data on their company intranet pages, in common areas or other appropriate venues to encourage transparency, champion safe practice, and let their employees and others see the status of safety in their business.
 This practice acknowledges the audit team, as well as the contributions of managers and employees who were part of the process.
-Safety audit data can stimulate conversation to promote safe practice and support continuous improvements through future audits and other safety activities.
+Safety audit data can stimulate conversations to promote safe practice and support continuous improvements through future audits and other safety activities.

 Addressing Gaps in Employee Safety Knowledge

 One of the key areas in the safety audit is to review employee training and evidence of knowledge.
 You need to prove compliance and continuing competence.
 If your audit reveals gaps in employee’s safety knowledge, the Tap into Safety Platform can help because it offers interactive and engaging hazard perception training.

 The training has a focus on critical risk and the common workplace hazards that can lead to a fatality or serious injury within industry-specific scenarios.
 With over 30 out of the box training modules across a range of industry settings, the Platform is likely to meet your safety training needs.
 However, if we don’t have what you need, we also build custom training content.
 If you’d like to know more, please contact us or click through to try a free online demo.